- Great base engine

 - Pricey optional extras

 The 2018 BMW 2-Series is a competent coupe with plenty of power—even in base trim.

-If the names aren’t familiar, then the 2018 BMW 2-Series’ MO should be.
+The 2018 BMW 2-Series coupe and convertible carries forward the banner that made the roundel famous.
 Whether as a 230i or as a M240i, the two-door coupe or convertible with the Bavarian roundel is the spiritual successor to the lightweight, prep-school mainstays that popped the brand’s collar in the States.

 We give the 2018 BMW 2-Series a solid 6.8 out of 10 on our overall scale thanks to its attitude on the road and in the parking lot—it just looks sharp.
 (Read more about how we rate cars.)